psyrjane/Predictive-sharpness/README.md

 sharpness_monte_carlo.py - Experimental function for evaluating sharpness for high-dimensional pdfs by Monte Carlo sampling.

-sharpness_raw.py - Example function of calculating sharpness from raw data point by histogram evaluation.
+sharpness_raw.py - Example function of calculating sharpness from raw data points by histogram evaluation.

 rearranged_formulas.py - Implements the rearranged analyses for the mass-length plot with visualization.